daronphang/coding_resources/networking/TCP_IP.md

 ## Basics:
-Internet Protocol is the method for sending data from one device to another over the internet.
+Communication protocols are built using layers in OSI model stack.
+Each layer has a particular function, providing a standard service to the layer above.
+Top is application layer (email, text messaging, web browser, etc), next is TCP layer, IP layer, and lastly network layer (ethernet, WIFI, optic fibre, etc).

+Internet Protocol is responsible for logical addressing.
+Primary version is IPv4; newer IPv6 addresses size contraints.
 Transmission Control Protocol is reponsible for transporting and routing data through network architecture and ensuring it gets delivered to destination application or device.
+IP obtains the address while TCP guarantees delivery of data to that address.

 ## TCP/IP:
 Suite of communication protocols (stateless) used to interconnect network devices on the internet/intranet.
 Specifies how data is exchanged by providing end-to-end communications that identify how it should be broken into packets, addressed, transmitted, routed and recived at destination.
 TCP/IP also includes HTTP, HTTPS and FTP (File Transfer Protocol).